MelchiorDahrk/Expedition32/readme.md

 Fixed filtering for "Assignments" topic which could break the writ quests Marked journal X32_MTMWritTwoStudents indices as finished Corrected typo in X32_DoubtWritSelf
+Made the global script end after the quest completes

 1.3.0
 Added MUSE interop